Oklahoma's 2nd congressional district

 Oklahoma's 2nd congressional district is one of five United States congressional districts in Oklahoma and covers approximately one-fourth of the state in the east.
 The district borders Arkansas, Kansas, Missouri, and Texas and includes (in whole or in part) a total of 24 counties.
+With a Cook Partisan Voting Index rating of R+28, it is the most Republican district in Oklahoma, a state with an all-Republican congressional delegation.

-Historically, the district has supported conservative Democrats, and was reckoned as a classic Yellow Dog Democrat district.
+Historically, the district has supported conservative Democrats, and was reckoned as a classic Yellow dog Democrat district.
 However, the growing Republican trend in the state has overtaken the district since the start of the 21st century.
 In the last two elections, the Republican presidential candidate has carried it by the largest margin in the state.
 Urban voters comprise a third of the district.

 The district is represented by Republican Josh Brecheen, becoming only the third Republican to hold the seat since 1923.
 Brecheen was first elected in 2022, following the retirement of five-term Republican incumbent Markwayne Mullin, who was elected to the United States Senate.